Polymesh Testnet II: Alcyone is here!

 How to Test

 In order to use these tools and products, you’ll need a few things:

 - The Metamask browser extension (you’ll need this to upgrade your POLY)

 - The Polymesh Testing Wallet extension

-There are 4 tools for you to access the Polymesh testnet:
+There are 5 tools that let you access the Polymesh testnet:

 - The POLY to POLYX Upgrade Bridge

 A tool to help you upgrade your POLY on Ethereum to POLYX on Polymesh.
 POLYX is the protocol token of the Polymesh blockchain, used for network processing fees, protocol fees for using network modules, and block rewards.

 A tool you’ll be directed to from the bridge to verify your identity on Polymesh.
 Note that in the Polymesh testnet, this will be an expedited process.